barumau/pandunia/english/english-pandunia.md

 Wolof (language and people) - Volof
 woman (adult female) - maturi fem
 wonder (be amazed) - be ajibu
-wonder (be interested in, would like to know) - savovolu
+wonder (be interested in, would like to know) - be sabi vol
 wood (timber) - mokomate
 wood board (plank) - mokoban
 wool (fleece) - meme kesh